RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 The complete code example is available [here](3-saving-events.fsx).

 This refactoring looks simple, but keep in mind that for storing our *events*, we also have to handle serialization in the infrastructure layer that doesn't appear in my code example.
-This can be a non-trivial topic and we have to come out with a proper strategy.
+This can be a non-trivial topic and we have to come up with a proper strategy.

 Note that now, as our *events* are exposed outside of the domain layer, we can know if something happened or not in our system: if no *event* is returned, then we have a proof that no decision has been made.

-Also, keeping *states* alongside our newly saved *events* is a very convenient solution: it helps maintaining the current model without building new projections (aka *readmodels*).
-Business people may be used to go check things in the database, even if *events* bring new informations, *states* remains more practical to query for them.
+Also, keeping *states* alongside our newly saved *events* is a very convenient solution: it helps maintain the current model without building new projections (aka *readmodels*).
+Business people may be used to go check things in the database, even if *events* bring new information, *states* remains more practical to query for them.

 ## Step 4: Loading events, our first *event-sourced* implementation